cryptodevhub/site/wiki/ethereum-virtual-machine/tools.md

 Ethereum Tester's implementation focuses on modularity which makes it possible to use different backends for different test scenarios.

+## Cliquebait

+Using [cliquebait](https://github.com/f-o-a-m/cliquebait) you can spin up an easy to use single-node Proof-of-Authority Blockchain via Geth running in Docker.
+Cliquebait also automatically generates accounts with ETH you can unlock to easily deploy and test your Smart Contracts.

+Cliquebait's main goals is to simplify integration- and acceptance testing of dApps by offering an ephemeral testing environment that closely resembles a real Blockchain network.

 ## Solc Select

 Not every project you're working necessarily uses the same Solidity compiler.
 With [solc-select](https://github.com/crytic/solc-select) you can easily switch between different Solidity compiler versions without breaking your existing development environment